polypacker/example-react-router-server-rendering-lazy-routes/README.md

 React Router and Polypacker Example: Server Rendering Lazy Routes
 ==================================================

+This branch demonstrates using a [polypack](https://github.com/polypacker/example-react-router-polypack) inside a fullstack application

 Forked from [Ryan Florence's example](https://github.com/ryanflorence/example-react-router-server-rendering-lazy-routes)

 This minimal demo shows how to get the benefits of server rendering and